xXleowXx/gitlab-charts/doc/charts/registry/index.md

 Notification Secret is utilized for calling back to the GitLab application in various ways, such as for Geo to help manage syncing Container Registry data between primary and secondary sites.
+It is also used to send import notifications if the [migration](#migration) is enabled and the endpoint is configured.

 The `notificationSecret` secret object will be automatically created if not provided, when the `shared-secrets` feature is enabled.